Autodesk-Forge/forge-tutorial-postman/ModelDerivative_01/instructions/task-4.md

 # Task 4 - Download the OBJ file

 Before you download the OBJ file you must make sure that the translation job is complete.
-In the previous task you captured the URN of the OBJ file tat was generated in a variable named `dv_urn_0`
+In the previous task you captured the URN of the OBJ file that was generated in a variable named `dv_urn_0`

 ## Download the OBJ file.

 1. In the Postman sidebar, click **Task 4 - Download OBJ File > GET Download OBJ File**.
 The request loads.